OrHasan/Captcha_Analyzer/README.md

 </div>

 ### Dilation
-**(Use to expand objects)**
+**Purpose: Expands objects**

-Running a mask on the picture, and adding pixels in the crossover between the picture and the mask if the central pixel in the crossover is the same.
+**Method:** Applies a mask to the image and adds pixels where the central pixel of the mask matches the image.

 <div align="center">